acerockstar/comblie/README.md

 ## Messages

-The user can only respond to existing messages.
+Users can only respond to existing messages.
 They cannot start a conversation or modify the participants of a conversation.

 When this happens, the client POSTs to: